alphagov/govuk-design-guide/docs/glossary/container.md

 eleventyNavigation:
   parent: Glossary
 title: Container
+description: Containers will be flexible sections within a template.
+They'll contain content and metadata attributes, user interface components and reusable content blocks.
 details:
   '<div class="govuk-inset-text">
     Note: Currently in development.
   </div>

-  Containers will be flexible sections within a broader template.
-They’ll give publishers more choice over how they display their content and how they structure the user interface.
+  Containers are intended to give publishers more choice in how they display their content and how they structure the user experience.'

-  Containers are intended to be populated with content and metadata attributes, user interface (UI) components and reusable content blocks.'
 synonym:
   0:
     title: